xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

    - The Shell is intentionally thin: it does not inherit Bulk’s metaphysical weight; it only enforces admissibility and settlement.

 3) **MZKP discipline (finite-witness survival strategy)**
-   - **MZKP** names the boundary discipline required to keep contracting subjecthood stable under ΠΩ-risk: finite-witness admissibility, bounded verification, provenance discipline, and explicit settlement/exit.
+   - **MZKP** names the boundary discipline required to keep contracting subjecthood stable under $\Pi\Omega$-risk: finite-witness admissibility, bounded verification, provenance discipline, and explicit settlement/exit.
    - MZKP is **not** an extra axiom; it is an operational reading of “traceable” and “exit-capable” already required by Axiom 1/2.

 #### Why “mathematical primitives” appear here